 - “You put all your toys away so we won’t trip on them and your room can look nice.
 That was so helpful!”

 I know it’s not always easy to stay positive when you are tired and overworked and the house is messy.
 But staying positive with kids yields magical results.
 (Read more about that in the article The Magical Phrase to End Whining and Get Your Kids to Help Out.

-When I am super positive and complimentary, my 4 and 5 year old ditch any bad attitudes, but they can clean a messy bedroom into a pristine haven in no time at all.
+When I am super positive and complimentary, not only do my 4 and 5 year old ditch any bad attitudes, but they can clean a messy bedroom in no time at all.

 We put toys that have not been picked up when they were supposed to be picked up in “toy jail”.
-Meaning that items that don’t get picked up were placed in a big clear plastic container that lives in a high shelf in my closet and my kids have to do various chores to earn their toys back.
+Meaning that items that don’t get picked up were placed in a big clear plastic container that lives in a high (and unreachable) shelf in my closet.
+And my kids have to do various chores to earn their toys back.

 As your child becomes more and more capable, it can be easy to just enjoy the new help and leave it at that.
 But it’s important to keep your child growing and becoming more independent.